labgem/PPanGGOLiN/docs/user/PangenomeAnalyses/pangenomeInfo.md

 #### Overview of `info --content` Output

-The `--content` option with the `info` command exhibits general statistical data about your pangenome:
+The `--content` option with the `info` command exposes general statistical data about your pangenome:

 1. **General Metrics**:
    - Presents a comprehensive count of genes, genomes, gene families, and edges within the pangenome graph.